 The Seek Outside Unaweep 4800

 ($399) is a high volume, external frame backpack that I like to carry on winter or packrafting trips when I need to carry a lot of bulky or heavy gear.
 It’s made with XPac, a waterproof laminate that’s more durable than cuben fiber, but lower cost and not as lightweight.
-Weighing 58 ounces, the Unaweep can carry 40, 50, 60 pound or higher loads with ease.
+Weighing 58 ounces, the Unaweep can carry 40, 50, 60 pounds or higher loads with ease.
 While there are many stand-out features on the Unaweep, the lightweight external frame and wide hip belt are the features that make it possible to carry so much weight.
 My Unaweep also has a blaze-orange external pocket, that I like to carry on my off-trail trips during hunting season.

 Read my Seek Outside Unaweep 4800 Review